 Step number one: The first two or three digits/characteristics of an SKU number should represent a top-level identified.
 In other words, it should represent something that can be identified easily, for example, a feature that is most prominent in a product.
 This can also be a department or a store category.
 With this, a glance at the SKU number will help you to identify the product quickly and easily.
 Top-level merchandise groups and the location of any product in your store can be identified in just a few seconds.
 For highly advanced and big firms, this section can also be used to identify the store location.

 Step number three: we can also use sequential numbers such as 001, 002, 003 and henceforth.
-This is done for a final series of SKU numbers which make the set up is and also help you to identify older versus new items in the same product line.
+This is done for a final series of Stock Keeping Unit numbers which make the set up is and also help you to identify older versus new items in the same product line.
 In some exceptional cases, tieing the final series of SKU numbers to the supplier product number can be helpful too.

 Convenience store example: